1841 census of Ireland: Results

 In 1841 Cork was by far the island's most populous county, with approximately 850,000 residents - almost twice as populous as Galway in second place.
 Although its population steadily declined for decades following the famine, Cork would remain Ireland's most populous county until the 1901 census, when it was surpassed by Antrim.
 The least populous county was Carlow, which was also the sole county on the island with less than 100,000 residents.
 Carlow was consistently recorded as Ireland's least populous county until the 1956 census, when Longford dropped below it.

 Dublin was the most urbanised county in Ireland and had a population density of 405 people per square km.
 It was the only county to record an overall increase in population between 1841 and 1851, while the cities of Cork and Belfast also saw their populations rise in the immediate aftermath of the famine.
-Partially owing to their mountainous terrain Kerry, Donegal and Wicklow were the island's least densely populated regions.
+Partially owing to their mountainous terrain, counties Kerry, Donegal and Wicklow were the island's least densely populated regions.